DanieleTosti/HdriLightExport/README.md

 This tool automatically isolates bright areas of an HDRI into separate EXR textures with per-light metadata (EV, LUX, 3D position, distance, scale).
 It supports manual frame framing, OpenCV auto-detection, and optional Depth Anything V2 metric depth for automatic distance estimation.

+The extracted textures carry metadata to allow rig reconstruction within a 3D package.
+Blender and Gaffer examples added to this repository.

 This project is available under a custom license.
 Commercial resale, relicensing, or redistribution as a paid standalone product is not permitted

 NOTE that this GitHub repo only hosts the Gaffer and Blender importer demo.